mmatschiner/tutorials/species_tree_inference_with_snp_data/README.md

 		bcftools +prune -w 100bp -n 1 -o NC_031969.f5.sub4.vcf NC_031969.f5.sub3.vcf.gz

- the "prune" plugin of bcftools, specifying a window size of 100 bp with `-w 100bp` and that a single site should be retained within the window with  `-n 1`, as in the following command **[Warning: The next command may not actually result in an unbiased subset of SNPs as `prune -n` selects sites accoring to the frequency of the alternate allele.
-I opened an [issue on the bcftools github page](https://github.com/samtools/bcftools/issues/1050).
-In the meantime, `vcftools --thin` could be a useful alternative command - see the [vcftools manual](https://vcftools.github.io/index.html)]**:

-		bcftools +prune -w 100bp -n 1 -o NC_031969.f5.sub4.vcf NC_031969.f5.sub3.vcf.gz

-	The filtered dataset in file `NC_031969.f5.sub4.vcf` should now contain 65,325 SNPs.
+ Regardless of whether you used vcftools or bcftools, the filtered dataset in file `NC_031969.f5.sub4.vcf` should now contain 65,325 SNPs.
 Thus, a bit more than every second SNP have been removed in this step.

 <a name="svdquartets"></a>